 On this page, you can learn exactly what CCAT verbal reasoning questions to expect on the test:

-For more CCAT verbal reasoning questions as well as free practice for the other CCAT test sections, check out our free CCAT practice page.
+For more CCAT questions and free sample questions for the other sections, check out one of the options below:

 This portion of the exam evaluates your vocabulary level and ability to understand how words relate to one another and what role context plays in your word choice.